Jermu10/seminaari/päiväkirja.md

   Tässä käytin eniten tekoälyn apua, koska itselle moni asia oli uutta.
 Koodissakäytetään algorytmejä kuten:

-- filter
+- filter = creates a new array with all elements that pass a test defined by a function
-- map
+- map = creates a new array by performing a function on each element of the original array
-- sort
+- sort = sorts the elements of an array in place and returns the sorted array

         // Function to handle form submission
         const handleSubmit = async (e) => {